gumaerc-testorg/21h.914-fall-2007/content/pages/syllabus.md

 ### Papers

 This course requires two essays of about eight to ten pages each, due on Week #4 and Week #11.
 The first essay will be methodological, about the methods and sources of history.
 It is appropriate to write this paper early in the subject because the readings on the early years reveal the most varied historical evidence.
 The second paper will be an attempt for each student to answer the second question of the course: Why have Jews survived as a group?
 The paper should also discuss each student's relationship to a religion (whatever it may be), with attention to the long-term attractiveness of this religion as well as its current appeal.
-For more detailed instructions for the papers, please see [assignments]({{< baseurl >}}/pages/assignments).
+For more detailed instructions for the papers, please see {{% resource_link 48039cce-b7f1-b246-4307-03c6eed06cd0 "assignments" %}}.

 ### Exams